Job Search Terminal

 - Edit form: location mode checkboxes (

-Remote,Hybrid,On-site), preferred locations, desired industries, compensation needs, and free-form work preferences. - Preferred locations use a city lookup field backed by OpenStreetMap
+Remote,Hybrid,On-site), preferred locations, desired industries, compensation needs, and free-form work preferences. - Preferred locations use an OpenStreetMap Nominatim lookup that supports city,

 small team,async-first, ormission-driven; location modes are stored separately.